Autostronomy/AstroPhot/docs/index.rst

     changes to the interface if it considerably improves things going forward.
 Please contact connorstone628@gmail.com if you experience issues.
-If you would like to be notified of major changes send an email with the subject line "AUTOPROF MAILING LIST".
+If you would like to be notified of major changes send an email with the subject line "AUTOPHOT MAILING LIST".